-- Keep slugs and snails under control using deterrents like slug pellets, copper tape and traps.
+- Keep pests under control using slug and snail deterrents.

 - If you haven’t already, install a water butt to catch rainwater.
 Add guttering to sheds or greenhouses to fill up your butt or make your own collector to put up in heavy rainfall.